Easy Charcuterie Board Ideas for 2019

 How to Assemble a Charcuterie Board

-Assembling a charcuterie board really isn’t hard and there’s no one right way to do it.
-But Lexi from Lexi’s Clean Kitchen has a great tutorial in this video below.
+Assembling a charcuterie board really isn't hard and there's no one right way to do it.
+But there is a certain art to it.
+Lexi from Lexi's Clean Kitchen has a great tutorial in this video below.

 When to Serve a Charcuterie Board

-- A meal for 3-4 people (or for a large group if you have a HUGE board)
+- As a meal for 3-4 people (or for a large group if you have a HUGE board)

-- An after-school snack for kids and their friends
+- As an after-school snack for kids and their friends

 If you want access to ideas for charcuterie ingredients that you can always refer to, download my Charcuterie Cheatsheet below!